Theory Entrance Exam

 - pitch notation - notate and identify notes in treble and bass clefs up to three ledger lines above and below the staff

-- intervals - notate and identify intervals up to an octave by both quantity (2nd, 3rd, etc.) and quality (major, minor, perfect)
+- intervals - identify intervals up to an octave by both quantity (2nd, 3rd, etc.) and quality (major, minor, perfect, augmented, diminished); notate intervals above or below a given pitch

 - triads - notate and identify root position triads by quality (major, minor, diminished, augmented)